If you're out of Orange Juice, reach for Lemon or Orange Zest, Lime Juice or Lemon Juice, Grapefruit juice, Grand Marnier, and Pineapple Juice.

 If you're out of orange juice, you can also use the orange zest as a substitute - just add a little extra zest to get the desired flavor.

-Either lemon or orange zest is a versatile ingredient that should be in every home cook's pantry.
+Either lemon or orange zest is a flexible ingredient that should be in every home cook's pantry (or try preserved lemon savory alternatives when a saltier citrus note is needed).

 2 - Lime Juice or Lemon Juice